 - Similarly, Server names and passwords are stored (typically) unencrypted, either as (1) data generated by the app or (2) in in-app preferences and secrets.
 This gives the hacker an open invitation to launch their attack.

-Bottom line, you have to protect the app and the app server if you really want to root out hackers infiltrating your mobile app infrastructure.
+The bottom line, you have to protect the app and the app server if you really want to root out hackers infiltrating your mobile app infrastructure.

 A Layered Defense is the Best Defense